The future of public money: strategies and tools for better investment

 Wed 10 Sep 202510:00 - 15:10

-EY and OMFIF are hosting an exclusive meeting, convening senior representatives from finance ministries, the European Union, multilateral organisations and capital market institutions to examine practical insights and strategies for investing public funds more effectively.
-The meeting will explore the underlying assumptions, tools and frameworks to deliver better fiscal, economic and societal outcomes.
+EY and OMFIF are convening senior representatives from finance ministries, the European Union, multilateral organisations and capital market institutions to examine practical insights and strategies for investing public funds more effectively.
+The meeting explores the underlying assumptions, tools and frameworks to deliver better fiscal, economic and societal outcomes.

 The discussion builds on previous OMFIF-EY work on the future of public money.
 The seminar touches on key themes such as the measurement of socio-economic outcomes, innovation and the role of technology in public investment, as well as the long-term delivery of public value through capital markets and the private sector.